 saliva microsampling: lessons from COVID-19

-The COVID-19 pandemic has provided researchers with a unique opportunity to explore several different types of bio-fluid collection and testing.
-The crisis has helped experts understand which methods work best in different settings, scenarios and studies.
+The COVID-19 pandemic provided researchers with a unique opportunity to explore several different types of bio-fluid collection and testing.
+The crisis helped experts understand which methods work best in different settings, scenarios and studies.

 In a study by researchers at Yale School of Medicine, saliva was found to better predict the severity of COVID-19 disease progression in individuals.
 This was because the saliva samples collected for this study provided better estimates of viral load compared to other bio-fluid samples.

 A New Frontier for Bio-fluid Testing

-Saliva testing has traditionally been challenging due to a lack of sufficiently powerful lab equipment.
+Saliva testing in research has traditionally been challenging due to a lack of sufficiently powerful lab equipment.
 Analyzing the full spectrum of biomarkers present in saliva requires sensitivity between 1,000-10,000 times higher than what older equipment is typically capable of.
 Newer equipment is much more powerful, and now that these newer models have started to become more widely available in laboratories, saliva testing also has become more viable.

 Researchers are still exploring what kinds of information they can derive from saliva sampling and testing, but early applications suggest it can be used to uncover at least as much biological information as most other bio-fluid testing.
-It may also be useful in diagnosing conditions that are not currently screened with bio-fluids, including concussions.
+It may also be useful in detecting conditions that are not currently screened with bio-fluids, including concussions.

 How Saliva Sampling Works

 Because researchers can extract all the biological information they need from very small saliva samples, saliva microsampling can work well in many studies.
 With microsampling, the sample collection process can be conducted remotely or in-person using microsampling devices such as Mitra® devices with VAMS® technology.

-For saliva collection, a sputum cup will be enclosed.
+For saliva collection, a sputum cup will be enclosed in the kit.
 Trial subjects must spit into the cup several times to amass a small pool of saliva.
 The subject then holds the tip of each of their two Mitra devices in the saliva for about 2 seconds.

 The entire sample collection process takes just a few minutes from start to finish and can be performed by anyone following the simple instructions provided.
-This sampling method greatly expands the possible applications for saliva testing in a range of research and clinical studies.
+This sampling method greatly expands the possible applications for saliva testing in a range of research studies.

 Future Applications of Saliva Sampling

 Using saliva sampling could help researchers and clinicians test for and treat illnesses that are currently difficult to detect using blood testing alone.
-Saliva testing also has potential in toxicology applications and may present an attractive alternative to messier drug and alcohol tests, such as urine testing.
+Saliva testing also has potential in toxicology applications and may present an attractive alternative to messy drug and alcohol tests, such as urine testing.

 There are also situations in which saliva microsampling may offer unique advantages over other methods.
 For instance, saliva microsampling can be used to test for HIV with nearly the same level of precision as blood testing, while providing a more comfortable user experience.
 Saliva sampling can also minimize the risk of accidental disease transmission.

 Exploring Saliva’s Potential

 The full range of possibilities for saliva sampling remains untapped, but after the promise it showed during the COVID-19 pandemic, it merits further investigation.
-The non-invasive comfort and convenience of saliva microsampling vs. more invasive specimen sampling suggests that more applications of this bio-fluid are worth implementing on a wider scale.
+The non-invasive comfort and convenience of saliva microsampling vs. more invasive specimen sampling suggests that more sampling applications of this bio-fluid are worth implementing on a wider scale.